 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Zac Bowling's Blog - Latest Comments in Its better to remain silent&amp;#8230;</title><link>http://zbowling.disqus.com/</link><description></description><language>en</language><lastBuildDate>Tue, 20 Sep 2005 13:41:50 -0000</lastBuildDate><item><title>Re: Its better to remain silent&amp;#8230;</title><link>http://zbowling.com/blog/2005/09/18/shut-the-up/#comment-2836985</link><description>OK, this was funny.
-Unintentionally perhaps, but still funny. =)&lt;br&gt;&lt;br&gt;&lt;b&gt;You, on others' public opinions&lt;/b&gt;: "We need to institute a requirement of some original thought and personal research if you wish to have a public opinion."&lt;br&gt;&lt;br&gt;&lt;b&gt;Your public opinion&lt;/b&gt;: "Carlos Mencia says it best: 'DUHHH-DUH-DUUUUUHH'"&lt;br&gt;&lt;br&gt;Yep -- that's a mighty fine example of original thought ("DUUUUUHH") and personal research (quoting someone else)!&lt;br&gt;&lt;br&gt;Thanks for making me laugh out loud this morning! =)</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Chuck McKinnon</dc:creator><pubDate>Tue, 20 Sep 2005 13:41:50 -0000</pubDate></item><item><title>Re: Its better to remain silent&amp;#8230;</title><link>http://zbowling.com/blog/2005/09/18/shut-the-up/#comment-2836984</link><description>Of course, you are using every single one of the "spin methods" here.
-Redefine the argument, make your point, keep your opponents from answering.....&lt;br&gt;&lt;br&gt;It's only talking points if you disagree with them, else they are logical!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">LostKnight</dc:creator><pubDate>Mon, 19 Sep 2005 17:30:10 -0000</pubDate></item><item><title>Re: Its better to remain silent&amp;#8230;</title><link>http://zbowling.com/blog/2005/09/18/shut-the-up/#comment-2836983</link><description>People using talking points is almost as bad as people dismissing other people's arguments as talking points.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">TomL</dc:creator><pubDate>Mon, 19 Sep 2005 10:32:33 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Zac Bowling's Blog - Latest Comments in Its better to remain silent&amp;#8230;</title><link>http://zbowling.disqus.com/</link><description></description><atom:link href="https://zbowling.disqus.com/its_better_to_remain_silent8230/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 19 Sep 2005 17:30:10 -0000</lastBuildDate><item><title>Re: Its better to remain silent&amp;#8230;</title><link>http://zbowling.com/blog/2005/09/18/shut-the-up/#comment-2836984</link><description>&lt;p&gt;Of course, you are using every single one of the "spin methods" here.
+Redefine the argument, make your point, keep your opponents from answering.....&lt;/p&gt;&lt;p&gt;It's only talking points if you disagree with them, else they are logical!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">LostKnight</dc:creator><pubDate>Mon, 19 Sep 2005 17:30:10 -0000</pubDate></item><item><title>Re: Its better to remain silent&amp;#8230;</title><link>http://zbowling.com/blog/2005/09/18/shut-the-up/#comment-2836983</link><description>&lt;p&gt;People using talking points is almost as bad as people dismissing other people's arguments as talking points.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">TomL</dc:creator><pubDate>Mon, 19 Sep 2005 10:32:33 -0000</pubDate></item></channel></rss>